vekatze/neut/book/src/terms.md

 ### Notes on Layers

-The body of `define` is defined to be at layer 0:
+The body of `define` is at layer 0:

 ```neut
 define some-function(x: int) -> int {